-Please indicate your level of agreement with the following statements: Strongly Agree Agree Neutral Disagree Strongly Disagree My DSS counselor explained the help I can get from Disability Support Services.
-0 0 0 0 0 I know who to ask if I need help with accommodations and other DSS programs. $\circ$ $\circ$ 0 $\circ$ $\circ$ Overall, I like the help I am getting from the Disability Support Services program.
-0 0 0 0 0
+Strongly Agree Agree Neutral Disagree Strongly Disagree My DSS counselor explained the help I can get from Disability Support Services.
+0 0 0 0 0 I know who to ask if I need help with accommodations and other DSS programs. \circ 0 \circ 0 0 Overall, I like the help I am getting from the Disability Support Services program. \circ 0 \circ 0 0

+In addition to school-wide student surveys, NOCE's programs provide surveys to their students within their programs.
 The Director of Institutional Research works with the Directors of each program to coordinate the timing of the surveys to make sure students aren't being inundated.